robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

     - mathematics
 ---

-*I'm a little embarrased to admit this, but I was recently in a quant interview and the interviewer quickly realised that I didn't know the Black-Scholes formula by heart!
+I'm a little embarrased to admit this, but I was recently in a quant interview and the interviewer quickly realised that I didn't know the Black-Scholes formula!
 That was definitely a moment when imposter syndrome became reality.
-To fix the situation, I've written up a piece here on the the Black-Scholes model and how to use it to hedge.
-I hope this helps you as much as it helps me.*
+To fix the situation, I've written up the Black-Scholes model here; being as succinct and practical as I can.

+This write up deals with the ideas and mathematics behind the Black-Scholes model.
+I assume you know what an option contract is and you know the difference between a [call](https://en.wikipedia.org/wiki/Call_option) and a [put](https://en.wikipedia.org/wiki/Put_option) opition.

+I hope this helps you as much as it helped me.

-# Black-Scholes basics
+# Black-Scholes setup

 The Black-Scholes model answers the question: what should the price of an option be?

 The idea behind the Black-Scholes model is to perfectly hedge the option with a position in the underlying.
-If the hedge should break even, you can solve for the option's price giving us the Black-Scholes formula.
+Assuming the hedge breaks even, you can solve for the option's price giving us the Black-Scholes formula.

-There are a few different types of option contracts.
-We'll start with the most basic one; a **European** style **call** option on a stock that **does not pay** dividends.
+There are a few different [types of option contracts](https://en.wikipedia.org/wiki/Option_style).
+Black-Scholes handles European style options.
+We'll start with a **European** style **call** option on a stock that **does not pay** dividends.

 A European call option gives the purcahser the right to buy a fixed number of shares at a fixed price on a fixed dated.